 A healthy father, even if he is busy, sets aside time to be engaged with his family.
 When he is there, he is present.
 His attention is on his family by playing, talking, making eye contact, and asking questions.
 He makes the most of the little time he might get at home to be fully there when he is.

 Healthy fathers get involved.
 They take initiative to be at events or part of them.
 They know what is going on and aren’t always left in the dark with what is happening in their children’s lives.

 He embraces the tiny slices of time he gets with his kids because he knows that he could miss an opportunity as time flies by.
 Steven Curtis Chapman sings about this in his song “Cinderella” (which makes me cry every time I hear it!).
-In the song he gives examples throughout the life of his daughter’s life when she has asked him to dance, and he’s stopped to do it.
+In the song he gives examples throughout the life of his daughter when she has asked him to dance, and he stops to do it.
 Here’s the first verse and chorus:

 No matter what the distractions in life, a healthy father takes a moment to put it all aside and connect with his children.
 He makes his family a priority and shows it by being engaged and present at any chance he gets.

-Check in all week for more great examples of healthy fathers and Happy Father’s Day to all of you dad’s out there!
+Check in all week for more great examples of healthy fathers and Happy Father’s Day Dad's!

 Written by guest blogger Teri Claassen MSW, LCSW, LCAC